-The Dorothea and Henry Fischbach Scholarship Fund - The purpose of this fund is to provide incentive to a freshman at Marietta College who may rank in the lower academic quadrant of the incoming class.
+The Dorothea and Henry Fischbach Scholarship Fund was created provide incentive to a freshman at Marietta College who may rank in the lower academic quadrant of the incoming class.
 The recipient should have the potential to have a successful college experience, but may be ranked lower in the admitted class due to extenuating circumstances.
 This profile mirrors the experience of William C. Jones '72 (a.k.a.
 "Zep"), who given the opportunity, fulfilled his academic potential to complete his college degree.
-William C. Jones '72 established the scholarship in 2005 in honor of his late mother and late stepfather ship support to worthy and needy graduates of Dr. Full's alma mater, Parkersburg (W. Va.)
+Mr. Jones established the scholarship in 2005 in honor of his late mother and late stepfather.

+The Harold H. Full Memorial Scholarship Fund, established in 1977 by Theodore N. Williams, a friend of the honoree, provides scholarship support to worthy and needy graduates of Dr. Full's high school alma mater, Parkersburg (W. Va.)
 High School.
 Dr. Full, a professor of education at Queen's College of the City University of New York at the time of his death in 1970, was a graduate of Marietta College in the Class of 1944.